John McCain Hospitalized Again, Asks Son-In-Law To ‘Take Care Of Meghan’

 “John hugged me tonight.
 He asked me to take care of Meghan.
 I said I would.”

 A father telling his son-in-law to take care of his daughter doesn’t sound like good news.
-Obviously, speculation is not good in these circumstances, but this bit of news certainly sounds like McCain is preparing things for the time when he is unable to take care of his daughter himself.
+Obviously, speculation is not good in these circumstances, but this bit of news certainly sounds like McCain is preparing for the time when he is unable to take care of his daughter himself.

-McCain, who is 81 years of age, has had a successful political career and is an American hero for his service in the Navy.
-He was shot down while on a bombing mission over Hanoi back in 1967.
+McCain, who is 81-years-old, has had a successful political career and is an American hero for his service in the Navy.
+He was shot down while on a bombing mission over Hanoi back in 1967, and was incarcerated in a POW camp.

+McCain was also the GOP presidential candidate in 2008, who lost a hard fought campaign against Illinois Senator Barack Obama.
+McCain returned to the senate and worked tirelessly for veterans’ rights and against foreign policy that was detrimental to the security of the United States.

 Lately, McCain’s name has come up a lot due to his feuding with Donald Trump.
-After the President won office, McCain had some harsh words for him on multiple occasions.
+After the president won office, McCain had some harsh words for him on multiple occasions.
 Trump, not being one to back down from an argument, didn’t hesitate to fire back at McCain on those occasions.

 John McCain’s son-in-law sparks concerns for the senator’s health in cryptic tweet https://t.co/ELDzcd8Ive